 Electrification in En-ROADS responds to economic forces such as energy costs.
 Two scenarios that illustrate the relationship are 1) low-cost electricity from a breakthrough in new zero-carbon energy; and 2) high-cost fossil fuels due to a price on carbon.

-In the first scenario, shown in the graphs below, a significant breakthrough in new zero-carbon energy occurs (New Zero-Carbon slider is set to its maximum), yet the rates of electrification for transportation (the yellow line in the left graph) and buildings & industry (the yellow line in the right graph) remain modest.
+In the first scenario, shown in the graphs below, a significant breakthrough in new zero-carbon energy occurs (New Zero-Carbon slider is set to its maximum), yet the rates of electrification for transportation (the yellow line in the left graph below) and buildings & industry (the yellow line in the right graph below) do not change much from the Baseline Scenario.
 The attractiveness of the electric transport and the equipment depends more on the purchase costs than on electricity costs.

 The second scenario explores the effect of a $250 price on carbon.
-Rates of electrification are much higher across both transportation (the yellow line in the left graph below), with oil prices making internal combustion engines less attractive, and buildings & industry (the yellow line in the right graph below), as heating and cooking with gas and oil becomes less attractive.
+Electrification increases substantially in both transportation (yellow line in the left graph) as higher oil prices make internal combustion engines less attractive, and in buildings and industry (yellow line in the right graph) as heating and cooking with gas and oil become less appealing.
+The dashed Baseline Scenario lines are now visible as a point of comparison, highlighting how much higher electrification is in this scenario.

 Electrification assumptions

-To explore alternative electrification scenarios, you can adjust the following assumptions under Simulation > Assumptions > Energy > Electrification:
+To explore alternative electrification scenarios, adjust the following assumptions under Simulation > Assumptions > Energy > Electrification:

 - “Time to build transport charging infrastructure for future demand” indicates the amount of time required to construct additional road and rail transport charging infrastructure to meet future demand.
 The default amount of time it takes to build additional charging infrastructure is 30 years.